Dev-3bdulrahman/Laravel-Captcha/INSTALLATION.md

 ### Issue: Captcha image not showing

 **Solution:**
-1. Make sure GD library is installed
+1. If using PNG format: Make sure GD library is installed
+2. If using SVG format: Check browser console for errors
-2. Check file permissions on `storage/` directory
+3. Check file permissions on `storage/` directory
-3. Clear cache: `php artisan cache:clear`
+4. Clear cache: `php artisan cache:clear`
+5. Try switching to SVG format: Set `CAPTCHA_USE_SVG=true` in `.env`

 ### Issue: "Class 'Captcha' not found"